 For Yale undergraduates: I have an array of research project ideas that are suitable for undergraduate research, so if you have a strong background in math and physics and like to work on the theoretical or computational side of earth and planetary sciences, please feel free to contact me.
-(If you have taken my G&G290, you are well prepared to do a senior thesis under my supervision.)
-For examples of past undergraduate research, please see Fraeman and Korenaga , Rose and Korenaga , and Padhi et al. .
+For examples of past undergraduate research, please see Fraeman and Korenaga , Padhi et al. , and Mullet et al. .

 For prospective graduate students: Students interested in geodynamics, seismology, or planetary physics are encouraged to apply through the Yale Graduate School of Arts and Sciences.
 I am always looking for exceptionally talented and motivated students with a strong background in physics and applied mathematics.
 Being computationally savvy is also a plus.

 For current graduate students: If you are looking for a minor discourse project in geodynamics, seismology, or planetary sciences (and happen to have a functioning brain), please drop me an email.
 I can set up a meeting to discuss potential project ideas.
-For examples of past minor discourse research, please see Chu and Korenaga and Wirth and Korenaga
+For examples of past minor discourse research, please see Chu and Korenaga , Wirth and Korenaga , and Servali and Korenaga .

 For postdoctoral students: If you are looking for a postdoctoral opening in the field of theoretical earth and planetary sciences (broadly defined) and are interested to join in my scientific endeavor, please email me your research statement and CV.